Skip to Content

 #2 A More Energy Dense And Efficient Fuel

-The diesel fuel powering diesel trucks is much more energy-dense and efficient than is gasoline.
+The diesel fuel powering these trucks is much more energy-dense and efficient than gasoline.
 It has more usable energy per gallon than gasoline.

 #3 No Ignition Tune-Ups Needed

-Diesel trucks do not have any spark plugs or distributors.
+Diesel engines do not have any spark plugs or distributors.
 This means they never have to go into a repair shop for an ignition tune-up.

-This enables diesel trucks to operate longer and more cost-efficiently than gasoline-powered trucks.
+This enables diesel pickups to operate longer and more cost-efficiently than gasoline-powered trucks.

 #4 Diesel Engines Are More Rugged